cmaxw/devchat-eleventy/src/my-ruby-story/mrs-102-elia-schito.md

 answer4: ''

 ---
 My Ruby Story this week welcomes Elia Schito, a senior developer for Nebulab.
 Elia has been working with Ruby for the past 12 years.
 Charles starts off by asking how Elia became a developer.
+One of the reasons Elia was drawn to Rails was that it is easy to set up.
+Upon graduation Elia worked for a company that built test equipment for satellites.

 **Host:** Charles Max Wood